appsmithorg/appsmith-docs/website/docs/connect-data/concepts/connection-pooling.md

 <!-- vale on -->

-Appsmith allows developers to configure the connection pooling options such as minimum/maximum pool size, idle connection timeout, etc., through the database configuration settings in the application.
-These settings can be tuned based on the specific requirements and expected workload of the application.

 By default, Appsmith provides a pool limit of 5 that works well for standard use cases.
-However, developers can tweak these parameters in the admin settings of their instance.
+However, developers can tweak these parameters in the _Admin Settings_ of their instance.

 Connection pooling is a fundamental aspect of Appsmith's backend infrastructure, critical for developers building scalable and efficient applications.
 It ensures that database operations are handled gracefully, providing a better user experience and making the best use of available resources.